Urartu: Appearance of Armenia

 The Kingdom of Van was destroyed in 590 BC and by the late 6th century, the Satrapy of Armenia had replaced it.
-Little is known of what happened to the region between the fall of the Kingdom of Van and the appearance of the Satrapy of Armenia.
+Little is known of what happened in the region between the fall of the Kingdom of Van and the appearance of the Satrapy of Armenia.
 According to historian Touraj Daryaee, during the Armenian rebellion against the Persian king Darius I in 521 BC, some of the personal and topographic names attested in connection with Armenia or Armenians were of Urartian origin, suggesting that Urartian elements persisted within Armenia after its fall.
-In the Behistun Inscription (c.
-522 BC) refer to Armenia and Armenians as synonyms of Urartu and Urartians.
+The Behistun Inscription (c.
+522 BC) refers to Armenia and Armenians as synonyms of Urartu and Urartians.
 The toponym Urartu did not disappear, however, as the name of the province of Ayrarat in the center of the Kingdom of Armenia is believed to be its continuum.